 Peter Sanderson worked with Gruenwald on the OHotMU and he recalls that just before Mark passed away, he had gotten approval to do another Marvel Handbook update series.
 Alas, Gruenwald never got that chance due to his untimely death.

 Of course, Marvel resisted doing a new Marvel Handbook for a few years, but with all things Marvel, they ended up going back to the well.
-They did supplements and one shots and redux and 3-ring punched version and collected volumes…and, just like all things Marvel, something that was meant to be a simplification quickly turned into something unwieldy and a quick cash grab.
+They did supplements and one shots and a redux and a 3-ring punched version and collected volumes…and, just like all things Marvel, something that was meant to be a simplification quickly turned into something unwieldy.

 But the Internet came along anyway, effectively killing the usefulness of the OHotMU.
 As quickly as continuity evolves at Marvel, any comic like this one is bound to be dated as soon as it comes out.
 Wikis aren’t bound by page count and print runs like comics, and they are able to be hyperlinked, so newer digital tools are objectively better at doing the type of work that the OHotMU was created to do.